 Parents have more influence than anyone else over their children.
 Doctors, therapists, and friends can all play a role in recovery, but parents can provide the love and support that the adolescent needs.
 Even if your child is tense or withdrawn, there remains a deep-seated connection between parents and their children - a connection that can be relied upon to help save the child's life.

 Parenting As A Team Effort

-A child who sees his or her parents working together to help him or she will be reached in ways that each parent could not have reached the child in working alone.
-Sometimes you both will agree on how best to approach the situation, other times you'll need to reach a compromise.
-What is most important is that you recognize that each of you may handle the situation differently on your own, but in working together, you must put your differences aside and come up with a parenting plan that will best benefit the child in the long run.
+Sometimes parents and other family constituents will agree on how best to approach the situation, and other times they’ll need to reach a compromise.
+What is most important is that you recognize that each of you may handle the situation differently on your own, but in working together, you must put your differences aside and come up with a parenting plan that can benefit the child most in the long run.

-Do you have reason to believe that your child may be using drugs?
-If you are considering seeking help for your child, consider contacting one of our licensed counselors, who can assist you with the process
+If you are considering seeking help for your child, consider contacting one of BetterHelp’s licensed counselors, who can assist you with the process.